 Electrophoresis is commonly used to achieve separation of serum proteins.

-First observed by Ferdinand Frederik Reuss from Moscow; this electrokinetic experience is based on the motion of particles relative to the suspending medium under influence of an electric field.
-Electrophoresis of cations is termed as “Cataphoresis”; while that of negatively charged particles is known as “ Anaphoresis”.
+First observed by Ferdinand Frederik Reuss from Moscow, this electrokinetic experience is based on the motion of particles relative to the suspending medium under the influence of an electric field.
+Electrophoresis of cations is termed as Cataphoresis, while that of negatively charged particles is known as Anaphoresis.

 Western Blotting separates protein antigens by SDS-polyacrylamide gel electrophoresis.
-It also goes by the name of “protein immunoblot”.
-“Western” blot is based on the eponymously named “Southern Blot”; a RNA separation technique originally contributed by Edwin Southern.
+It also goes by the name of “protein immunoblot.”
+“Western” blot is based on the eponymously named “Southern Blot”—an RNA separation technique originally contributed by Edwin Southern.

-Electrophoretic transfer of proteins to membrane is followed by labeling the proteins in membrane using a primary antibody specific for the antigen of interest, and as a secondary one specific for the primary antibody.
+Electrophoretic transfer of proteins to the membrane is followed by labeling of the proteins in the membrane using a primary antibody specific for the antigen of interest as well as a secondary one specific for the primary antibody.
 The latter is tagged with an enzyme.
-A substrate is added which emits light when cleaved by the enzyme.
-Use of antibody-labeled membrane with light emitting substrate added to expose film completes the process.
+A substrate is added, which emits light when cleaved by the enzyme.
+The use of an antibody-labeled membrane, with light emitting substrate added to expose film, completes the process.

-Biochemical tests using antibody or occasionally antigens to detect macromolecules in a solution constitute “Immunoassays”.
-The entity thus detected is known as “Analyte”.
+Biochemical tests using antibodies or, occasionally, antigens to detect macromolecules in a solution constitute “immunoassays.”
+The entity thus detected is known as “analyte.”

-Immunoassays typically involve use of specific molecules which have the potential to conjugate to the molecule of interest.
-These molecules are termed as “Labels”.
+Immunoassays typically involve the use of specific molecules which have the potential to conjugate to the molecule of interest.
+These molecules are termed as “labels.”
 Different types of labels used define the type of immunoassay performed.
 The significant ones can be summarized as follows:

 Few more terms related to immunoassays earn a mention.

-In these tests, first antibody is bound to the well of microtiter plate; varying amount of antigen is then added.
-Unbound antigen removal is brought about by copious washing.
-Labeled second antibody specific for non-overlapping epitopes of antigen is then introduced.
-Unbound labeled second antibody removal is effected by liberal washing.
-Amount of second antibody bound is measured.
-Bound second antibody as a function of the concentration of antigen added by construction of a standard curve helps in determination of the concentration of the antigen of interest.
+In these tests, the antibody is first bound to the well of microtiter plate, then varying amounts of antigen is added.
+The removal of the unbound antigen is brought about by copious washing.
+A labeled second antibody, specific for non-overlapping epitopes of the antigen, is then introduced.
+The unbound, labeled second antibody is removed by liberal washing.
+The amount of bound second antibody is measured.
+The bound second antibody, as a function of the concentration of antigen added by construction of a standard curve, helps in determination of the concentration of the antigen of interest.